Kirby Smart facts for kids

 2017 season

 In the 2017 season, Smart led the Bulldogs to their first 9–0 start since 1982 and won the SEC East after a victory over the South Carolina Gamecocks on November 4.
 On December 2, 2017, Smart coached Georgia to its first SEC title since 2005, and only the fourth 12-win season in school history (1980, 2002, 2012).
 On December 3, Georgia was ranked No. 3 by the College Football Playoff Committee.
 Georgia played No. 2 Oklahoma in the College Football Playoff semifinal game at the Rose Bowl.
 Georgia rallied from a 31–14 first-half deficit, ultimately defeating Oklahoma 54–48 in double overtime.
 The Bulldogs went on to lose to Alabama in the National Championship Game 26–23, where Alabama freshman quarterback Tua Tagovailoa relieved Jalen Hurts late in the contest and ended the game on a 41-yard touchdown completion to DeVonta Smith in overtime.
-Smart was named SEC Coach of the Year for the 2017 season.
+Smart was named SEC Coach of the Year for the 2017 season and received the George Munger Award.

 2018 season